xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 ![](350/17.png)
 ![](350/18.png)
 ![](350/19.png)
-The Customer Portal is the iTop interface but reagenced for users tickets.
-If not chose, tickets should be created using command-lines method.
+The Customer Portal is the itop interface but reagenced for users tickets.
+If not chose, tickets should be created using command-lines method or the rest api.
 ![](350/20.png)
 ![](350/21.png)
 ![](350/22.png)